How to survive a voyage to America in the 17th century

 1 gallon of small beer

 Hardtack was the main staple food, and small beer made their drinking water safe and also gave a welcomed calorie boost, not to mention a slight buzz.
-They would have stocked up on personally paid for goods when they made port, but the regular meal of the day was weak beer and bread hard enough to knock someone out with.
+They would have stocked up on personally paid-for goods when they made port, but the regular meal of the day was weak beer and bread hard enough to knock someone out with.

 The daily ration of someone of this importance was pretty much whatever they wanted.
-If an official of the colony turned up at port to book passage on a private boat, not only could that person not be refused, but were also an official representative of the crown, someone a private boat captain wouldn’t dare argue with.
+If an official of the colony turned up at a port to book passage on a private boat, not only could that person not be refused, but were also an official representative of the crown, someone a private boat captain wouldn’t dare argue with.

 A sufficient amount of preservable meats like salt pork, jerky, potted meat and dried or salted fish would have been taken, and so would animal products like lard and pickled eggs.
+As for something to drink, there would be various alcohols for personal use along with a good amount of small beer since it guaranteed a safe supply of something to drink if the water went bad.